 “I have had the opportunity to travel to Florida every year for spring break with the softball team.
 It is great to have the chance to travel somewhere with my team and make so many fun memories with all of my teammates.”

 EMMILY ZINKIEWICZ ’20

 • • •

 Athletics produces some of our most active alumni, successful professionals in many fields who know the type of work ethic they’ll get by hiring a fellow Carthaginian.
 It stands out to others, too.
 Reid Anderson ’20, who was a men’s golfer and president of the Student-Athlete Advisory Council, impressed Abbott Laboratories enough to reserve a spot in its finance rotational program after graduation.

 Each sport also has its own discussion group on The Aspire Network, connecting students and graduates as part of our new career prep program.

-“In every interview I have ever had at Abbott [Laboratories], they always ask me about my role with the golf team … and any other connections I have to the Athletic Department, because they show leadership qualities.”
+“In every interview I ever had at Abbott [Laboratories], they always asked me about my role with the golf team … and any other connections I had to the Athletic Department, because they show leadership qualities.”

 Reid Anderson ’20